Lucasmnn/assignmentcloud/README.md

 #if you click on the title of the movie it will show you the details of the movie

 #if you click on the movie card it will show you the details of the movie

+#scroll down on the left bar to see all the filters